otto-torino/django-satispaython/README.md

 ### Key generation and key-id

 In order to use django-satispaython you need to generate a [RSA private key](https://developers.satispay.com/reference#genereate-rsa-keys) and then get a [key-id](https://developers.satispay.com/reference#keyid).
-Django-satispaython is based on satispaython so you can import it, [create a key](https://github.com/otto-torino/satispaython#key-generation) and [get a key-id](https://github.com/otto-torino/satispaython#satispay-api).
+Django-satispaython is based on [satispaython](https://github.com/otto-torino/satispaython) so you can import it, [create a key](https://github.com/otto-torino/satispaython#key-generation) and [obtain a key-id](https://github.com/otto-torino/satispaython#obtain-a-key-id-using-a-token).

 ### Configuration